mining-visualizer/MVis-ethminer/README.md

 This is a fork of Genoil's ethminer-0.9.41-genoil-1.x.x, which was a fork of the Ethereum Foundation ethminer.
 It is part of the [Mining Visualizer](https://github.com/mining-visualizer/Mining-Visualizer) suite of programs, and as such the main emphasis is on solo mining.
 Pool mining is currently not supported.

+**0xBitcoin!!** : If you are looking for the 0xBitcoin miner, it's on the [0xBitcoin branch](https://github.com/mining-visualizer/MVis-ethminer/tree/0xbitcoin)

 **Platform support** : Windows, Linux

 ### Distinguishing Features